vibbits/training-material/topics/git-introduction/tutorials/5_branches/tutorial.md

 >  Edit the `plot2.R` file again, however make sure you're in the *new-feature* branch.
 Add the following lines that will make a new plot.
 These lines will allow us to investigate the relation between the weight, horsepower and miles per gallon variables of `mtcars` dataset in R.
 >
 > ```R
-> # Install requirements & plotting of 3D scatterplot: weight, dis
+> # Install requirements & plotting of 3D scatterplot
 > install.packages("scatterplot3d")
 > library(scatterplot3d)
 > attach(mtcars)